Prince Albert (genital piercing): Procedure

 The piercer usually starts by pushing a metal or glass tube down the urethra, or using their fingers to hold the urethra open.
-The piercer then slides the needle into the frenulum and goes up the tube, using pliers to bend the ring into shape.
+The piercer then pushes the needle through the skin beside the frenulum, guiding it into the receiving tube.
+The chosen jewellery is pushed through the freshly made hole and secured in place depending on the jewellery used.

+Despite expectations of pain, the Prince Albert piercing is frequently cited to be one of the less painful piercings.

 Healing and potential side effects

 The Prince Albert healing time can take from 4 weeks to 6 months.
 A fresh PA piercing may cause bleeding, swelling and inflammation.
 In rare cases, it can lead to local infections.
 Some men find that the dribble caused by the PA when urinating necessitates sitting down to urinate.
 With practice, some men can control the stream while standing.

 Some PA wearers report it enhances sexual pleasure for both partners.
 However, others penetrated by males with this piercing report discomfort.
-PA rings can cause additional discomfort to female partners in cases when the penis comes in contact with the cervix.
+PA rings can cause additional discomfort to female partners in cases when the penis comes into contact with the cervix.
 Sexual partners of those with piercings may experience complications during oral sex such as chipped teeth, choking, foreign bodies getting stuck between the partner's teeth, and mucosal injury to receptive partners.

-As with many piercings, there is risk of the jewelry becoming caught on clothing and being pulled or torn out.
-Very large gauge or heavy jewelry can cause thinning of the tissue between the urethral opening and the healed fistula resulting in an accidental tearing or other complications with sexual experiences.
+As with many piercings, there is a risk of the jewelry becoming caught on clothing and being pulled or torn out.
+Very large gauge or heavy jewelry can cause thinning of the tissue between the urethral opening and the healed fistula, resulting in accidental tearing or other complications with sexual experiences.
 Conversely, extremely thin jewelry can cause the same tearing in what is commonly referred to as the "cheese cutter effect", either during sudden torsion or over a long period of wearing, especially if the thin jewelry bears any weight.